 Quality of work will be measured by "quality point."
-Quality points are acquired as follows: for each semester hour completed with a grade of "A", four quality points are given; for each semester hour completed with a grade of "B", three quality points are given; for each semester hour completed with a grade of "C", two quality points are given; for each semester hour completed with a grade of "D", one quality point is given.
-Thus, a three hour course completed with a grade of "A" gives twelve (12) quality points, "B" nine quality points, "C" six quality points, and "D" three quality points.
+Quality points are acquired as follows: for each semester hour completed with a grade point of "A", four quality points are given; for each semester hour completed with a grade of "C", two quality points are given; for each semester hour completed with a grade of "C", one quality point is given.
+Thus, a three hour course completed with a grade of "A" gives twelve (12) quality points, "B" nine quality points, "C" six quality points, and "D" three quality points. points, and "D" three quality points.